Administrator - a person appointed by the court to take care of the estate if a Will has not been made.

 Tenants in common - the alternative way to hold joint property as opposed to joint tenants.
 Tenants in common own specific shares of an asset that can be passed on under their Will (and do not pass to the surviving owner as it does with joint tenants).

-Testator - the person who's writing the Will - Testatrix if they're female.
+Testator - the person who's writing the Will - Testatrix is sometimes used if they're female.

-Witness - a Will must have two witnesses to the testator signing it and they must not be beneficiaries of the Will, even indirectly.
+Witness - a Will must have two witnesses to the testator signing it and they must not be beneficiaries of the Will, or close family members of beneficiaries.